JavaScript Hoisting and Temporal Dead Zone (TDZ)

 When you hear the word hoisting the first thing that comes to mind is lifting something up.

-The wrong assumption is that the javascript compiler will re-arrange the code.
+The wrong assumption is that the JavaScript compiler will rearrange the code.
 This simply does not happen.
 If you see this example out in the wild it's important to understand it's wrong.

 JavaScript